 First, it’s easy to conflate price and value, but these are two entirely different things.
 We can illustrate this with a couple of intuitive examples.
 Many people possess sentimental items that fill them with nostalgia or warm memories; these objects wouldn’t fetch a high price at an auction, but they’re incredibly valuable.
 And at the other end of the spectrum, we have something like movie theater popcorn, which is pricey without offering much substantive value.

 Housing prices sometimes work in similar ways.
 There are enough educated real estate investors out there to guarantee that prices function at least somewhat in line with objective value, but there are too many subjective factors in play to make this a certainty.
 Emotionally attached sellers may list their house at an unreasonably inflated price.
+First-time homebuyers often struggle with these inflated home prices, especially when affordability challenges like saving for a down payment or limited housing subsidies add pressure.
 You might be willing to pay much more for a house in a specific neighborhood or a house with a rare feature that’s very important to you.
 And there are plenty of low-priced homes that offer much more value than their listing price would imply.

 Two very similar houses can have very different prices.
 And the same house can fluctuate in price wildly from one month to the next.